bluesky/governance/CONTRIBUTING.md

 Non-code repositories should select a workflow repository-by-repository basis that matches the intended usage.

-For example, changes to this repository will require approval of the Advisory Committee.
+For example, changes to this repository will require approval of the Project Advisory Board.
 On the other extreme we push to the default branch of the documentation hosting repository via automated tools on CI.